danieljweinberg/listen/README.md

   **stop**		stop what _listen_ is currently doing

-Note: _listen_ can record and send or record and receive at the same time, just run the command twice sequentially changing the option each time.
-Option **stop** will stop all actions at once.
+Note: _listen_ can be run multiple times to start daemons for multiple functions. _listen_ can record and send, or record and receive at the same time, just run the command more than once sequentially changing the option each time.
+Run it again with **video** to start the video daemon as well.
+Option **stop** will stop all functions at once.

 ### Second option (optional)
   **live**		sox will run in foreground, not background, so you can see what it's doing as it records and/or streams